lmw95/stayverticalpolestudio/README.md

 ## Features for future implementation
 * Carousel of the testimonials for an enhanced user experience
 * A working link to a gallery page
-* Collapsable hamburger menu when on mobile devices to shrink navigation menu size when I imrpove my Bootstrap skills
 * Working links to menus, gallery, emails and phone numbers which are not currently relevant since this website is for a fictional business.

 [Back to top](https://github.com/lmw95/stayverticalpolestudio#stay-vertical-pole-studio)